Non-human

 Non-human (also spelled nonhuman) is any entity displaying some, but not enough, human characteristics to be considered a human.
 The term has been used in a variety of contexts and may refer to objects that have been developed with human intelligence, such as robots or vehicles.

+Organisms

 Animal rights and personhood

 In the animal rights movement, it is common to distinguish between "human animals" and "non-human animals".
 Participants in the animal rights movement generally recognize that non-human animals have some similar characteristics to those of human persons.
 For example, various non-human animals have been shown to register pain, compassion, memory, and some cognitive function.
 Some animal rights activists argue that the similarities between human and non-human animals justify giving non-human animals rights that human society has afforded to humans, such as the right to self-preservation, and some even wish for all non-human animals or at least those that bear a fully thinking and conscious mind, such as vertebrates and some invertebrates such as cephalopods, to be given a full right of personhood.